BeardOverflow/msi-ec/docs/device_support_guide.md

 + `hexdump -C /sys/kernel/debug/ec/ec0/io > ec_dump.txt`

-## Reading the EC RAM mapped to system memory
+## Reading the EC RAM mapped to the system memory

 > [!CAUTION]
 > NOT RECOMMENDED!
-Use only if other methods do not work!
-Never write to system memory.
+Use only if the other methods did not work!
+Never write directly to the system memory.
 >
-> Reading random parts of the system memory can reveal your secrets, so check the dump before you post it to Github.
+> Reading random parts of the system memory can reveal sensitive data, so check the dump before you post it to Github.

 > [!NOTE]
 > `/dev/mem` may not be supported on some distros.
 For details, read `man mem`.